Machine Learning in Ecommerce

 • Predictive analytics

-Targeted campaigning: the most popular way machine learning is used in ecommerce.
+Targeted campaigning: the most popular way of machine learning in ecommerce.
 It allows businesses to divide their customers into clusters to work with each group separately.
 For example, you may want to offer one product to a teenager and another to a businessperson.
 Machine learning uses personal and behavioral data and purchasing history to determine to which group each customer belongs effectively.
 This way, you can advertise your product to a particular group of clients without spamming those who are less likely to be interested in this product.

 Customer segmentation may be used for dividing the clients into groups and working with each separately